Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 pointers, just call the corresponding PSA API).

-Since this would still represent a non-zero cost, not only in terms of code size, but also in terms of maintainance (testing, etc.) this would probably be a temporary solution: for example keep the compatibility layers in 4.0 (and make them optional), but remove them in 5.0.
+Since this would still represent a non-zero cost, not only in terms of code size, but also in terms of maintenance (testing, etc.) this would probably be a temporary solution: for example keep the compatibility layers in 4.0 (and make them optional), but remove them in 5.0.

 Again, this provides the most value to users if we can manage to keep the existing API unchanged.
-Their might be conflcits between this goal and that of reducing the cost, and judgment calls may need to be made.
+Their might be conflicts between this goal and that of reducing the cost, and judgment calls may need to be made.

 Note: when it comes to holding public keys in the PK layer, depending on how